fortrabbit/help/docs/composer-auth.md

 ### Link your private repo

-Now you can add your private repositories into your `composer.json` file like usual:
+Now you can add your private repositories to your `composer.json` file as usual:

 ```json
     "repositories": [